nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 *   `Parser`: Parses the user input.
 *   `Command`: Executes the command.
 *   `User`: Manages the workspace(s) and user data.
-*   `AnimeData`: Provides data from the anime source file.
+*   `AnimeData`: Provides data from the anime source files.
 *   `StorageManager`: Reads data from, and writes data to, the hard disk.

 <br/>

-Below are some example sequence diagram to help illustrate the general program flow and how the different objects interact with each other.
+Below are some example sequence diagrams to help illustrate the general program flow and how the different objects interact with each other.

 The first sequence diagram below shows the program flow of starting AniChan as an existing user.
 ![Starting Sequence Diagram](images/Starting-Sequence-Diagram.png) <br/>